tintin10q/simple-indexedDB/README.md

 const data = 137;
 const query = IDBKeyRange.lowerBound(100); // you can also pass strings as query

-import IndexeDBObjectStore from "IndexeDBObjectStore.ts"
+import IndexedDBObjectStore from "simple-indexeddb"

-const store = await new IndexeDBObjectStore("my-db", "my-store")
+const store = await new IndexedDBObjectStore("my-db", "my-store")

 // Instance Methods:
 await store.add(key, data); // use to add key value pairs